emm32449/SeedTheAITextGame/README.md

 Seed can serve as a platform for research and development.
 By observing how players interact with the game and how the LLMs respond, we can discover new ways to improve and evolve the game.

 # Inspiration
 Seed is designed to inspire.
-Whether it’s the eloquence of the game master’s responses or the imaginative scenarios you explore, ‘Seed’ is a source of inspiration for players.
+Whether it’s the eloquence of the game master’s responses or the imaginative scenarios you explore, Seed is a source of inspiration for players.

 # Strengthen Vocabulary
 Seed incorporates SAT exam words in its responses, challenging player comprehension and helping to strengthen their vocabulary.